parse-community/docs/_includes/flutter/getting-started.md

 - To install the Parse Dart SDK add it to your app as a dependency via the [pub.dev](https://pub.dev/packages/parse_server_sdk/install) registry.
 - To install the Parse Flutter SDK add it to your app as a dependency via the [pub.dev](https://pub.dev/packages/parse_server_sdk_flutter/install) registry.

-Once you have the library added to your project, upon first call to your app (Similar to what your application class would be) add the following...
+Once you have the SDK added as a dependency, initialize the SDK as early as possible in your application (e.g. in your application class) like this:

 ```dart
 await Parse().initialize(